evonbit/bitcoin-native-systems/P2P Perpetual Distribution/01-p2p-perpetual-distribution.md

 ### Allocation Engine
-**Determines which existing asset holder receives authorization to mint each asset.**

 The on-chain allocation engine distributes mint rights for new asset supply as eligible Bitcoin blocks are produced.
 When a Bitcoin block generates a new asset, the block’s hash is used to deterministically select from a dynamic pool of all previously issued assets through an on-chain lottery.